-Saint Paul's Animal Control unit offers a variety of services to residents.
+Saint Paul's Animal Control Center offers a variety of services to residents.
 Its mission is to provide responsive, efficient animal control services, to provide a high quality of animal care and to promote responsible pet ownership.
-Inspectors respond to animal ordinance violations, impound stray and dangerous dogs, follow up on all animal bite reports and trap wild animals that have become a nuisance and/or pose a health or safety threat.
-Contact 651-266-1100 to make a report regarding animals that have become a nuisance and/or pose a health or safety threat.
+Animal Control Officers respond to animal ordinance violations, impound stray and dangerous dogs, follow up on animal bite reports, respond to calls of animals posing a threat to public health or safety, and handle rodent control in city sewers.
+Dog licenses and Keeping of Animal Permits are issued through the Animal Control Center.
+Contact 651-266-1100 for information about reclaiming a lost animal, dog licenses, animal permits, or to report issues or concerns about animals.